 Academic Integrity Violation

-College of Architecture & The Build Environment, Kanbar College of Design, Engineering & Commerce, College of Science, Health, and the Liberal Arts, School of Continuing & Professional Studies
+College of Architecture & The Built Environment, Kanbar College of Design, Engineering & Commerce, College of Humanities & Sciences, School of Continuing & Professional Studies

 Community Standards Violation